kearutherford/BerkeleyForestsAnalytics/README.md

 Although these functions are formatted differently than Rfuels, they follow the same general equations.
-The goal of this set of functions is to take the workflow outlined in Rfuels and make it more flexible and more user-friendly.
+The goal of this set of functions is to take the workflow outlined in Rfuels and make it more flexible and user-friendly.
 Rfuels will remain operational as the legacy program.

 ### :eight_spoked_asterisk: `FineFuels( )`